Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Test simulations and application to real data

-We have generated a times series $x(t)=x_0(t)+\sum_{i=1}^3 n_i z_i(t)$, with all series Gaussian and zero-mean, and with $n_i$ three real coefficients.
+We have tested our method in a controlled simulation environment.
+We have generated a time series $x(t)=x_0(t)+\sum_{i=1}^3 n_i z_i(t)$, with all series Gaussian and zero-mean, and with $n_i$ three real coefficients.
 We have also generated the three ``observed'' disturbances $y_i(t)=h(t)*z_i(t)$, with $h(t)$ the impulse response of a low-pass filter, and with $*$ indicating the time-convolution.

 Within this simple model, the susceptibilities become $\alpha_i(f)=n_i/h(f)$ with $h(f)$ the frequency response of the filter, that is the Fourier transform of $h(t)$.
 The susceptibilities are then complex, frequency-dependent, and non-causal.